How much house can I afford?

 • Your loan term is the amount of time you have to pay off your mortgage balance.

-• Shorter loan terms typically mean higher monthly mortgage payments, but often have lower interest rates.
+• Shorter loan terms typically mean higher monthly mortgage payments, but they often have lower interest rates.

 • If you pay off your mortgage balance within a shorter term, you may pay less in total interest than with a longer-term mortgage.